FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/permits-management.md

 ### Basic Integration

 In a development environment, permit management can be handled automatically by `cofhejs`.
-When initialized with a valid provider and signer, the SDK will prompt users to sign a new Permit, granting them access to their encrypted data:
+When initialized with a valid provider and signer, the SDK will prompt users to sign a new permit, granting them access to their encrypted data:

 ```typescript
 // initialize your web3 provider